cisagov/ScubaGear/docs/configuration/parameters.md

 ## MergeJson

-**MergeJson** combines the JSON files (named `TeamsReport.json`) in the `IndividualReports` folder together with the `ProviderSettingsExport.json` into an uber JSON file.
-These  files are deleted, though the combined report, `TestResults.json` is not deleted.
+**MergeJson** combines the individual JSON files (named `TeamsReport.json`) in the `IndividualReports` folder together with the `ProviderSettingsExport.json` into an uber JSON file named `ScubaResults.json`.
+The individual files are deleted.

 | Parameter   | Value  |
 |-------------|--------|